makinhs/makin-cli/README.md

   -l, --lint         add eslint to package.json, with a lint script and a generic configuration
                      file (.eslintrc.js)

-  -ts, --typescript  add typescript related packages to package.json, and a generic configuration
+  -ts, --typescript  add Typescript related packages to package.json, and a generic configuration
                      file (.tsconfig.json), using src/index.ts as the main entrance of your app.
                      Change it in package.json after the build if yours is different

+  -cz, --commitizen  add commitzen and default configuration to support standard commit messages
+                     using npm run commit

   -h, --help         display help for command